Elichadai25/tue_27004_Elichadai_churchMS_db/README.md

 # tue_27004_Elichadai_churchMS_db
 # NAMES:Hatunguramye elichadai
 # ID:27004
+# 📌 Problem Statement – Church Management System
+Traditional church management often relies on manual paperwork, fragmented tools, and informal tracking methods.
+This creates operational bottlenecks, data inconsistency, and limited oversight across essential functions such as membership tracking, event planning, donations, and volunteer coordination.

+To address these challenges, this project proposes a fully integrated Church Management System built using Oracle PL/SQL.
+The system is designed to centralize core activities in a relational database environment, providing automated workflows, accurate recordkeeping, and robust access control.

 # Problem Definition:
 Managing church operations (member records, donations, events, and volunteer coordination) is time-consuming and prone to errors.